HAUNTED PLACE: River Raisin Battlefield

 The people who could, fled to Detroit,

-abandoning the settlement, River Raison.
+abandoning the settlement, River Raisin.
 For 8 months, the Indians used

 this abandoned place as a base of operations and supply depot.
 Even after

-the town of River Raison was finally liberated on September 27, 1813,
+the town of River Raisin was finally liberated on September 27, 1813,

 the town was in such a bad state that it took 5 years after the battles